vehicle-lang/vehicle/CONTRIBUTING.md

 The logging level can be changed by changing the command in the `test.json` file.
 Changing the logging level changes the output of the command, which breaks the golden test.

 Some golden tests require external tools, such as the MarabouVerify test above.
-To run these tests, add `--test-option="--external=<external>"` to the test command, where `<external>` is the name of the external dependency, such as `Marabou`.
+To run these tests, add `--test-option="--allowlist-externals=<external>"` to the test command, where `<external>` is the name of the external dependency, such as `Marabou`.

 ##### Adding golden tests